-- A. No partitions or lot line adjustments are allowed. - B. Lot Coverage: The maximum coverage by all enclosed structures shall not exceed thirty five percent (35%) of the lot area.
-The maximum coverage by all impervious areas, including all structures and paved surfaces (excepting Home Owner Association streets and roads encroaching on private lots) shall not exceed sixty five percent (65%) of the lot area. - C. Yard and Buffer Regulations: Unless a variance is granted in accordance with Chapter 5 of this Title, minimum setbacks and buffer regulations shall be indicated below: - 1.
-Front Yards: All dwellings and structures shall be set back at least twenty feet (20') from the front property line unless the street pavement encroaches onto the lot, then the dwelling

-- portion of the structure may be setback a minimum of 10' from the closest edge of pavement and the garage or carport shall be set back 20 feet from the closest edge of pavement. - 2.
+- A. No partitions or lot line adjustments are allowed. - CB.
+Lot Coverage: The maximum coverage by all enclosed structures shall not exceed thirty five percent (35%) of the lot area.
+The maximum coverage by all impervious areas, including all structures and paved surfaces (excepting platted private streets and roads encroaching on private property) shall not exceed sixty five percent (65%) of the lot area. - PC.
+Yard and Buffer Regulations: Unless a variance is granted in accordance with Chapter 5 of this Title, minimum setbacks and buffer regulations shall be indicated below: - 1.
+Front Yards: All dwellings and structures shall be set back at least twenty feet (20') from the front property line unless the street pavement encroaches onto the lot, then the structure shall be set back 20 feet from the pavement. - 2.
 Side Yards: A greenbelt buffer of not less than five feet (5') shall be maintained on each side of the lot.
 All dwelling units shall be set back not less than eight feet (8') from the side property line, and a three foot (3') clearance shall be maintained between the greenbelt and dwelling for fire safety.
 Non-residential accessory structures shall be set back not less than five feet (5') from the side property line. - 3.
 Rear Yards: A greenbelt buffer of not less five foot (5') shall be maintained on the rear yard of a lot.
 All dwelling units shall be set back not less than ten feet (10') from the rear property line, and a three foot (3') clearance shall be maintained between the greenbelt and dwelling for fire safety.
 Non-residential accessory structures shall be set back not less than five feet (5') from the rear property line. - 4.
 Propane Tank Setbacks: Unless otherwise stipulated by the fire code, propane tanks shall be set back not less than three feet (3') from all greenbelts and vegetation.

-10-29-6: SITE DEVELOPMENT PROVISIONS:
+10-2937-6: SITE DEVELOPMENT PROVISIONS:

-- A. Building or Structural Height Limitations: All structures are limited to a single story and shall not exceed sixteen feet (16') in height. - B. Fences: Coast Village development perimeter fencing shall comply with Code Section 10-34-5 of this Title. - C. Vision Clearance: Shall be ten feet (10').
-Refer to Section 10-1-4 and 10-35-2-13 of this Title for definition, and requirements. - D. Off-street Parking: Dwellings shall have at least two (2) permanent parking spaces on-site.
-Such a parking space area, garage or carport shall provide for the ingress and egress of standard size automobiles at least nineteen feet long and nine and one-half feet wide (19' x 9 1/2').
-The Building Official may allow one permanent parking space if he determines a second parking space is not physically feasible.
+- A. Building or Structural Height Limitations: All structures are limited to a single story and shall not exceed sixteen feet (16') in height. - B. Fences: Coast Village development perimeter fencing shall comply with Code Section 10-34-5 of this Title. - C. Vision Clearance: Refer to Section 10-1-4 and 10-35-2-13 of this Title for definition, and requirements. - D. Off-street Parking: Residential Dwellings wellings shall have at least one (1) permanent parking space on-site.
+Such a parking space area, garage or carport shall provide for the ingress and egress of a standard size automobile at least nineteen feet long and nine and one-half feet wide (19' x 9 1/2').
 The required on-site parking space may be uncovered and gravel driveways and parking spaces are allowed.
 Regular off-street parking is allowed within the front yard setback.
 These requirements supersede any conflicting requirements in Section 10-3 of this Title. - E. Signs: Signs shall be in accordance with Title 4, Chapter 7 of this Title. - F. Landscaping: A five foot (5') greenbelt buffer consisting of natural vegetation shall be maintained on the side and rear yards of a lot in order to provide screening and privacy between adjacent lots.
-The green belt buffer shall consist of sight-obscuring natural vegetation at least six feet (6') high, except as necessary to accommodate vision clearance requirements. - G. Applicable Building and Fire Codes shall be met.
+The green belt buffer shall consist of sight-obscuring natural vegetation at least six feet (6') high. - G. Applicable Building and Fire Codes shall be met.